Getting Started with Rich Text Editor in Blazor

 Install Syncfusion® Blazor Rich Text Editor and Themes NuGet packages

 To add the Blazor Rich Text Editor component, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search and install Syncfusion.Blazor.RichTextEditor and Syncfusion.Blazor.Themes.
-Alternatively, run the following Package Manager commands:
+Alternatively, run the following commands in the Package Manager Console to achieve the same.

 NOTE